 All Executive positions on the Governing Council are voluntary unpaid positions.

-The Chairman of the Society is Mr. Hubert Dolsingh.
+The Chair of the Society is Mrs. Sita Kuruvilla.